Queues out the door: NZ's luckiest Lotto store throngs with punters

 "We've driven all the way from Napier, so they better be winning tickets."

-Lotto NZ Head of Communications and Corporate Social Responsibility Marie Winfield said if the jackpot is won by a single player, they'll take home the second largest prize ever won in Lotto New Zealand's history.
+Lotto NZ head of communications and corporate social responsibility Marie Winfield said if the jackpot is won by a single player, they'll take home the second largest prize ever won in Lotto New Zealand's history.

 "If it's won on Wednesday, we know so many people will benefit from this prize," she said.